Trump administration reaches deal with Texas counties on immigration

 The sheriff of Harris County, the most populous county in the state and home to Houston, dropped out of the program earlier this year, saying it cost his office too much in terms of manpower and money.

 Many of the 18 counties, which have a total population of about 1.5 million, are near Harris County.
-Texas has 254 counties and a population of about 28 million.
+Texas has a population of about 28 million.

-The new agreement in Texas is for jails but a task force model of the program has been used to allow police on patrol to check on people's immigration status.
+The new agreement in Texas is for jails, but a task force model of the program has been used to allow police on patrol to check on people's immigration status.
 Civil rights groups contend the method promotes illegal racial profiling.

-The Obama administration wound down the task force model and only six new agreements were added between 2012 and 2016, according ICE, part of Homeland Security.
+Former President Barack Obama's administration wound down the task force model and only six new agreements were added between 2012 and 2016, according ICE, part of Homeland Security.

 With the addition of the 18 programs in Texas, ICE now has 60 active 287(g) agreements, nearly double the number of programs that were active in 2016.